cardillan/mindcode/doc/syntax/REMOTE-CALLS.markdown

 require "library.mnd" remote processor1;
 ```

+> [!NOTE]
+> A module containing remote functions can be also imported locally, through plain `require`.
+In this case, the remote variables are accessible locally, and the remote functions cannot be called.

 The required file (in this example stored in `library.mnd` file) must be a module, and the compiled code of this module must be stored in processor `processor1`.
 The processor can be specified using a linked block name, a parameter, or a variable.
 The variable needs to be initialized, e.g. by a function.

 When a module is being requested for remote access using two different processors, or is being requested both locally end remotely, a compilation error occurs.

 Modules imported remotely aren't compiled into the code, but remote variables and functions declared in them are available to the main processor.

 When at least one remote function is called from a processor, guard code for the processor is generated.
-The guard code waits for the processor to be created and its `*mainProcessor` variable initialized.
-When this state is reached, the following happens:

-* The `*mainProcessor` variable in the remote processor is set to `@this`
+The guard code waits for the processor to be created and its `*signature` variable initialized.
+If the signature found in the remote processor doesn't match the expected signature, the main processor remains stuck at the initialization.
-* `:functionName*address` is copied from the remote processor to the local processor for each function called remotely.

 ### Remote variables